-Can MBT Arjun be called ‘truly' Indigenous?
+Can MBT Arjun be called ‘truly' indigenous?

 A local transmission is under trials and it is envisioned to ultimately replace the Renk-supplied unit.
 The tracks which were being supplied by German company Diehl are now being manufactured by L&T. The cooling pack has been designed for desert operations.

 At the time of induction, 69 per cent components were imported.
 Due to delay in indigenizing the required components, supply of spares has stopped.
-In the absence of spare support, MBT Arjun was not being operational since 2013.
+In the absence of spare support, MBT Arjun was not operational for sometime during 2013.

 Arjun vs T-90: